emca-it/ITRS-Log-Analytics-7.x/02-Configuration/02-Configuration.md

 ### Naming convention

-Elasticsearch requires little configuration before going to work.
+Data Node requires little configuration before going to work.

 The following settings must be considered before going to production:

-- **path.data** and **path.logs** - default locations of these files are
+- **path.data** and **path.logs** - default locations of the data.
-`/var/lib/elasticsearch` and `/var/log/elasticsearch`.
 - **cluster.name** - A node can only join a cluster when it shares its `cluster.name` with all the other nodes in the cluster.
-The default name is "elasticsearch", but you should change it to an appropriate name that describes the purpose of the cluster.
-You can do this in the `/etc/elasticsearch/elasticsearch.yml` file.
+The default name is "logserver", but you should change it to an appropriate name that describes the purpose of the cluster.
+You can do this in the `/etc/logserver/logserver.yml` file.
-- **node.name** - By default, Elasticsearch will use the first seven characters of the randomly generated UUID as the node ID.
+- **node.name** - By default, Data Node will use the first seven characters of the randomly generated UUID as the node ID.
 Node ID is persisted and does not change when a node restarts.
-It is worth configuring a more human-readable name: `node.name: prod-data-2` in file `/etc/elstaicsearch/elasticsearch.yml`
+It is worth configuring a more human-readable name: `node.name: prod-data-2` in file `/etc/logserver/logserver.yml`
-- **network.host** - parameter specifying network interfaces to which Elasticsearch can bind.
+- **network.host** - parameter specifying network interfaces to which Data Node can bind.
 The default is `network.host`: ["\_local\_", "\_site\_"].
-- **discovery** - Elasticsearch uses a custom discovery implementation called "Zen Discovery".
+- **discovery** - Data Node uses a custom discovery implementation called "Zen Discovery".
 There are two important settings:
   - `discovery.zen.ping.unicast.hosts` - specify a list of other nodes in the cluster that are likely to be live and contactable;
   - `discovery.zen.minimum_master_nodes` - to prevent data loss, you can configure this setting so that each master-eligible node knows the minimum number of master-eligible nodes that must be visible to form a cluster.
-- **heap size** - By default, Elasticsearch tells the JVM to use a heap with a minimum (Xms) and maximum (Xmx) size of 1 GB.
-When moving to production, it is important to configure heap size to ensure that Elasticsearch has enough heap available
+- **heap size** - By default, Data Node tells the JVM to use a heap with a minimum (Xms) and maximum (Xmx) size of 1 GB.
+When moving to production, it is important to configure heap size to ensure that Data Node has enough heap available

 ### Config files

-To configure the Elasticsearch cluster you  must specify some parameters in the following configuration files on every node that will be connected to the cluster:
+To configure the Data Node cluster you  must specify some parameters in the Data Node main .yml configuration file on every node that will be connected to the cluster:

-- `/etc/elsticsearch/elasticserach.yml`:
+- `/etc/logserver`:
   - `cluster.name:name_of_the_cluster` - same for every node;
   - `node.name:name_of_the_node` - uniq for every node;
   - `node.master:true_or_false`